farhanma/farhanma/README.md

-I am senior technologist at HPE responsible for the deployment, installation, configuration, and support of supercomputing solutions designed for HPC&AI workloads.
-Before this, I held roles as senior data engineer at KAPSARC, postdoc at KAUST with Prof. David E. Keyes, postdoc at the University of Tennessee, Knoxville with Prof. Jack Dongarra, and software engineer at Saudi Electricity Company and Saudi Aramco.
+I’m a senior technologist at HPE, leading the deployment, installation, configuration, and support of supercomputing solutions for HPC & AI workloads.
+Before this, I was a senior data engineer at KAPSARC and held postdoc roles at KAUST with Prof. David E. Keyes and at the University of Tennessee, Knoxville with Prof. Jack Dongarra.
+I also worked as a software engineer at Saudi Electricity Company and Saudi Aramco.

-Between 2019 and 2021, I contributed to the U.S. Department of Energy’s Exascale Computing Project, specifically working on the SLATE initiative for software targeting linear algebra at exascale (https://icl.utk.edu/slate/).
+Between 2019 and 2022, I contributed to the U.S. Department of Energy’s Exascale Computing Project, focusing on the development of SLATE (Software for Linear Algebra targeting Exascale, https://icl.utk.edu/slate/).

+I hold a PhD, MS, and BSc in Computer Science.